+- Loan Limits

+- Homeowners: \$200,000 to repair/replace real estate \$40,000 to repair/replace personal property

+- Businesses: \$2,000,000 to repair/replace real estate, M&E, inventory, and other assets.

+- Deadlines Laura

+- Physical Damages is October 27, 2020

+- Economic Injury is May 28, 2021

+- Deadlines Delta

-- o Physical Damages is August 2, 2021 - o Economic Injury is March 2, 2022 - SBA Mitigation Loans are available to cover the cost of improvements that will protect an owner's property against future damage such as retaining walls, sump pumps, and elevation.
+- Physical Damages is December 15, 2020

+- Economic Injury is July 16, 2021

+- SBA Mitigation Loans are available to cover the cost of improvements that will protect their property against future damage such as retaining walls, sump pumps, and elevation.
 Mitigation loan money would be in addition to the amount of the approved Disaster Assistance Loans.
 The mitigation loan may not exceed 20% of total amount of disaster damage to the structure and improvements to a maximum of \$200,000 in damages for home loans (\$40,000 max) and a maximum of \$2,000,000 in damages for business loans (\$400,000 max).
-SBA approval of the mitigating measures will be required before any loan increase. - SBA Relocation Loan are available if the development will not be repaired or rebuilt.
+SBA approval of the mitigating measures will be required before any loan increase.

+- SBA Relocation Loan are available if the development will not be repaired or rebuilt.
 This means you may have eligibility for the full replacement value of your home minus any disaster assistance you have received, up to the SBA lending limits.
-You must submit a relocation plan to SBA for approval.

-An application may be declined for the following reasons: lack of repayment ability, lack of repayment ability based on forecast, unsatisfactory history on an existing or previous SBA loan, unsatisfactory history on a Federal obligation, unsatisfactory credit history, unsatisfactory debt payment history (other than a credit bureau), and economic injury is not substantiated.
+You must submit a relocation plan to SBA for approval. - An application may be declined for the following reasons: lack of repayment ability, lack of repayment ability based on forecast, unsatisfactory history on an existing or previous SBA loan, unsatisfactory history on a Federal obligation, unsatisfactory credit history, unsatisfactory debt payment history (other than a credit bureau), and economic injury is not substantiated.
 An application may be withdrawn when requested information is not furnished within the allowed timeframe.